sschmidTU/anki-frequency-inserter/README.md

 Uses [InnocentCorpus](https://foosoft.net/projects/yomichan/), a corpus of 5000+ books, which was bundled into a .js (~4.35MB) in `assets/js`.<br>
 This means that the first visit of the website takes ~4.5MB of bandwidth.

-If you want to run this locally, due to CORS, this only seems to work when hosted on a (local) server, e.g. with python3:<br>
+If you want to run this locally, this seems to work just by opening the index.html, however the permission in AnkiConnect will be called "null".
+Also, there might be CORS issues.<br>
+It's recommended to run a (local) server, e.g. with python3:<br>
 `python -m http.server`<br>
-Here, you may have to add `localhost:8000` to the `webCorsOriginList` in the AnkiConnect config,<br>
-if `requestPermission` fails (happens on clicking 'Connect').
+The `requestPermission` call should add `localhost:8000` to the `webCorsOriginList` in the AnkiConnect config. (happens on clicking 'Connect')